smrazgs/testing/xsd20130624/SchematronRuleSummary.md

 *requirements:*

-1. /req/resource-identification-instance/dataset-extent
-If no value for the MD_Metadata.metadataScope property is provided, or if the value of MD_Metadata.metadataScope.MD_MetadataScope. resourceScope property is equal to "dataset", then an instance of at least one of EX_GeographicBoundingBox or EX_GeographicDescription MUST be present in the metadata instance.
-1. /req/resource-identification-instance/topic-category
-If no value for the MD_Metadata.metadataScope property is provided, or if the value of MD_Metadata.metadataScope.MD_MetadataScope. resourceScope property is equal to "dataset" or equal to "series", then a value for topicCategory MUST be provided.
 1. /req/resource-identification-instance/associated-resource
 If a MD_AssociatedResource element is instantiated, then a value for either the name or metadataReference property MUST be provided.